ziul-bio/DMS_ML_AMP/README.md

 The differential analysis was done in R with [Deseq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html), described in the notebook [deseq2_analysis.rmd](https://github.com/ziul-bio/DMS_ML_AMP/blob/main/03_Analyse_Deseq2.Rmd).

+This section requires the reads count matrix obtain with the script getCounts.sh and are stored at "/results/counts_matrix_stacked.csv", the notebook and script will read the file and run the differential analysis.
+This run should genarate the log2 fold change and pvalues to all 7104 peptides.

 ## Part 2 - Machine Learning